kirangn514-sketch/dev-Temp/Javascript.md

 // Only fails if ALL reject

 // ============================================
-// SEQUENTIAL vs PARALLEL - Common Interview Q
+// SEQUENTIAL vs PARALLEL - Common test Q
 // ============================================

 // SEQUENTIAL (one by one) - SLOWER